If you are facing uttering threats charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Bail Conditions for Uttering Threats Charges

-You must adhere to stringent conditions if you are released on bail.
-Not following these conditions may lead to your arrest and being held in custody pending another bail hearing.
-A surety, cash, or no-cash deposit is almost always required for your release.
+You must follow to strict conditions if you are released on bail.
+Not following these conditions may lead to your arrest and being held in custody waiting for another bail hearing.

-Some of these tight restrictions may include refraining from being in contact with the alleged victim and attending any place of potential contact such as the alleged victim’s home, work, or school.
+Some of these restrictions may include not being in contact with the alleged victim and attending any place of potential contact such as the alleged victim’s home, work, or school.
 You may also face a prohibition on using drugs or alcohol, possessing weapons and firearms, and travelling.
 More serious conditions can include house arrest and a curfew.